-Fall is a dreary and underwhelming season for gardeners.
+Fall is a slow and underwhelming season for avid gardeners.
 Summer plants start to die off or go dormant, and it’s too early to cut down a Christmas tree, right?
-So how can you keep some of that glorious greenery in your life when the air starts to get chilly?
-The good news is, you don’t have to give up your green thumb just because summer is over.
-There are scads of indoor plants that can thrive in your home during the fall season.
+So, what can you do to keep some of that glorious greenery in your life when the air starts to get chilly?
+The good news is you don’t have to give up your green thumb just because summer is over.
+There are a ton of indoor plants that can thrive right inside your home during the brisk fall season.

-Not every indoor plant is suitable for an indoor lifestyle in the fall and winter.
-Many varieties need high heat and long hours of direct sunlight, which they just won’t get the vital things they need while inside your home in the fall.
+Not every indoor plant is suitable for indoor life in the fall and winter.
+Many varieties need high heat and long hours of direct sunlight, and they just won’t get the vital things they need while inside your home in the fall.
 The days are shorter and the air is cooler, after all.
-To prevent the disappointment of browning or wilting leaves and reap all the benefits of your fall foliage, look for indoor plants that have a few key characteristics.
+To prevent the disappointment of browning or wilting leaves, look for indoor plants that have a few key characteristics so you can reap all the benefits of your fall foliage.

 Since fall and winter produce shorter days and dryer air, direct sunlight and humidity will be scarce in your home.
-It’s a good idea to look for hearty, resilient plant varieties that withstand, or even prefer, the low light conditions and lower moisture levels.
+It’s a good idea to pick the heartiest, most resilient plant varieties that can withstand, or even prefer, the low light conditions and lower moisture levels.

-Among the dry, recycled air blowing around your HVAC system, there are a lot of toxins and impurities that you breathe in during colder months.
+Among the dry, recycled air blowing around your HVAC system, there are a lot of germs, toxins, and impurities that you and your family breathe in during colder months.
 Fortunately, many indoor plants can improve the air quality in your home.
 Through the process of photosynthesis, they filter out those harmful toxins and even give the air a little more humidity.
 Pick indoor plant varieties that are the best air purifiers out there.

-Our moods and energy levels definitely take a hit during colder months, especially when the trees are bare and the lawn is yellow.
+Our moods and energy levels definitely take a hit during the chilly months, especially when the trees are bare and the lawn is yellowing.
 Arguably the best quality of indoor plants is their natural beauty and greenery.
-Amidst the long nights and barren lawns, some pretty greenery around you may be just what you need to brighten up your day.
+Amidst the long nights and barren lawns, having some pretty plant life around may be just what you need to brighten up your day.

 A great pick for newbie plant parents, Aglaonema doesn’t need constant care.
-The bushy, pointed leaves of this indoor plant are thick and lush, and they come in a couple of different varieties and colors.
-Colorful Aglaonema plants have green leaves with a splash of colors like yellow, orange, and red, making them a great match with your fall decor.
-On the other hand, Spring Snow Aglaonema has green leaves with lovely white spots that make the leaves look like they’ve been kissed by a light snowfall.
+The bushy, pointed leaves of this indoor plant are thick and lush, and they come in a couple of different shapes and colors.
+Colorful Aglaonema plants have green leaves with a splash of colors like yellow, orange, and red, making them a great match for your fall decor.
+On the other hand, Spring Snow Aglaonema has green leaves with lovely white spots that make the leaves look like a light snowfall have kissed them.

 These plants enjoy indirect but bright, sunny spots, though they’ll survive just fine in low light conditions.
-You don’t need to water it very often, as it prefers to dry out between watering.
-Test the soil with your finger to be sure the top inch of dirt is completely dry before giving it water.
+You don’t need to water them very often, as they prefer to dry out completely between watering.
+Test the soil with your finger to be sure the top inch of dirt is fully dry before giving Aglaonemas a hearty drink.

 Croton is a tropical plant that naturally comes in fall colors like red, orange, yellow, green, and even pink.
 Its leaves come in a variety of sizes and shapes, so you can pick one that suits your preference.
 Having a Croton in the corner is a great way to introduce a touch of tropical paradise to an otherwise bare and dreary home.

 Since it’s a tropical plant, it prefers some humidity.
 For best results, set it up near your humidifier or spray a mist of water on the plant occasionally to combat the dry wintry air.
 Some variations of Croton prefer high levels of direct sunlight, so be sure to check the needs of your specific type before bringing it home.